Flood Watch issued for Buchanan, Dickenson by NWS - NewsBreak

-Effective: 2022-07-28 19:31:00 EDT Expires: 2022-07-29 23:28:00 EDT Urgency: Expected Severity: Moderate Certainty: Likely Instruction: Turn around, don`t drown when encountering flooded roads.
+Effective: 2022-07-28 11:11:00 EDT Expires: 2022-07-29 02:00:00 EDT Urgency: Expected Severity: Moderate Certainty: Likely Instruction: Turn around, don`t drown when encountering flooded roads.
 Most flood deaths occur in vehicles.
-Target Area: Pike FLOOD WARNING NOW IN EFFECT UNTIL 9 PM EDT THIS EVENING * WHAT...Flooding caused by overnight and early morning excessive rainfall continues. * WHERE...A portion of southeast Kentucky, including the following county, Pike. * WHEN...Until 900 PM EDT. * IMPACTS...Flooding of rivers, creeks, streams, and other low-lying and flood-prone locations is occurring.
+Target Area: Johnson FLOOD WARNING NOW IN EFFECT UNTIL 1230 AM EDT FRIDAY * WHAT...Flooding caused by overnight and early morning excessive rainfall continues. * WHERE...Portions of northeast Kentucky and southeast Kentucky, including the following counties, in northeast Kentucky, Johnson.
+In southeast Kentucky, Floyd and Magoffin. * WHEN...Until 1230 AM EDT. * IMPACTS...Flooding of rivers, creeks, streams, and other low-lying and flood-prone locations is occurring.
 Numerous roads remain closed due to flooding.
-Streams continue to rise due to excess runoff from earlier rainfall. * ADDITIONAL DETAILS - At 641 PM EDT, flooding is occurring.
-Between 2 and 4 inches of rain has fallen. - Some locations that will experience flooding include Elkhorn City, Rockhouse, Lookout, Marrowbone, Ashcamp, Belcher, Cedarville, Garden Village, Fishtrap Lake, Virgie, Jonancy, Dorton, Shelby Gap, Adamson, Mouthcard and Toonerville.
+Streams continue to rise due to excess runoff from earlier rainfall. * ADDITIONAL DETAILS - At 805 PM EDT, flooding is already occurring in the warned area. - Some locations that will experience flooding include Paintsville, Prestonsburg, Salyersville, Mason, Allen, Dobson, Swamp Branch, Leander, Bonanza, Riceville, Patrick, Brainard, Denver, Fitz, Ballot, Dotson, Collista, East Point, Ivyton and Conley.

 Comments / 0